bababooex/raspberrypi-subghz-ASK/README.md

 ![TX](images/TX.png)
 # Receiver circuit
 Like for transmitting, there are also cheap modules for reception of ASK modulation, like XY-MK-5V.
 I used different type with PT4317 superheterodyne receiver chip, that could theoretically work also on 315MHz, but I would need to replace SAW resonator.
-I connected this module data input to GPIO_25 and 3.3V supply.
+I connected this module data output to GPIO_25 and 3.3V supply.

 ![RX](images/RX.png)
 # Subghz file support